RyanJulyan/rocket/02_discovery_and_planning_phase/03_design_thinking_template.md

 ## Prototype your design
 Turn ideas into realistic mockups that you can test.
-Bring your ideas to life and create interactive prototypes, for mobile or web, using Rapid prototyping.
+Use rapid prototyping to bring your ideas to life and create interactive prototypes for mobile or web.
 The best way to test ideas with users and start a conversation is to show them how the solution works.

 ### Create an elevator pitch:
-You need to be able to quickly and concisely tell people about your product/service.
+You must be able to tell people about your product/service quickly and concisely.
 There are some simple _“formulas”_ that will assist you in writing an elevator pitch if you are asked what you do or what your business is; having a quick a one-sentence answer is a great way to respond:
 - You know how **[state the problem]**, we solve that by **[state your solution]**.
 We have done this before **[give examples]**
 - We help **[insert ideal client]** achieve **[insert what you help them do]** through **[insert methodology]**
 - We **[insert what you help them do]** by **[insert methodology]** for **[insert ideal client]**